nicolB123/Microsoft-Kurse/Power BI (PL-300T00-A)/README.md

-Inhalte des Kurses: PL-300T00-A: Design and manage analytics solutions using Power BI.
+Inhalte des Kurses: PL-300T00-A: Design and manage analytics solutions using Power BI.<br>

 Topic 1: Prepare the Data (The Power Query Phase)

-This topic focuses on getting data into Power BI and shaping it until it’s usable.
+This topic focuses on getting data into Power BI and shaping it until it’s usable.<br>

 Data Sourcing: Connecting to SQL Databases, Web, CSV, and the Microsoft Dataverse.